 Sometimes it’s difficult for team members to remember to click the “Start” and “Complete” status buttons to start and end a task.
-But, without that information your Scheduler/Dispatcher may not know your actual status, and Arrivy can’t accurately report job and travel times.
+But, without that information, your Scheduler/Dispatcher may not know your actual status, and Arrivy can’t accurately report job and travel times.
 Auto–Start and Auto-Complete are features that use Arrivy’s location logic to identify when a job has commenced and when it has finished.
-Arrivy identifies when one of the team members reaches the customer location in order to indicate task start and when team members leave the location, to indicate task complete.
+Arrivy identifies when one of the team members reaches the customer location in order to indicate task start and when team members leave the location, to indicate task completion.

 Here’s some information on how this new feature works.